 Multi-Agent Ecosystems

-The current system, the one I'd been writing about, is essentially one AI doing many things.
-The prototype was different: dozens of specialized agents, each with a narrow job, working together like a recruiting department made of software.
-A Workforce Planning Agent that analyzed business forecasts and attrition patterns to predict hiring needs before any human requested them.
-A Job Architecture Agent that designed roles based on success patterns—not just job descriptions, but compensation bands, reporting structures, career paths.
-A Sourcing Agent that maintained talent pipelines across internal mobility, external candidates, contractors, alumni.
-A Screening Agent that conducted assessments through conversation, coding challenges, simulated work.
-A Compliance Agent that monitored every other agent for bias and regulatory issues.
+Current systems are essentially one AI doing many things.
+The next generation—already in prototype at major vendors—involves dozens of specialized agents, each with a narrow job, working together like a recruiting department made of software.
+A Workforce Planning Agent analyzing business forecasts and attrition patterns to predict hiring needs before any human requests them.
+A Job Architecture Agent designing roles based on success patterns—not just job descriptions, but compensation bands, reporting structures, career paths.
+A Sourcing Agent maintaining talent pipelines across internal mobility, external candidates, contractors, alumni.
+A Screening Agent conducting assessments through conversation, coding challenges, simulated work.
+A Compliance Agent monitoring every other agent for bias and regulatory issues.

 I've since seen similar architectures in open-source implementations—one GitHub repository documents 25+ agent modules powered by 120+ individual agents across comprehensive recruiting workflows.
 These aren't production systems yet.
 But they show where production systems are going.
 The commercial platforms—Eightfold, Phenom, Beamery—are all building toward this future, racing to be first to market with a truly autonomous recruiting department.